A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 The data-intensive system runs on the distributed computing infrastructure as a set of \emph{worker} processes, hosted on the same or different \emph{nodes} (physical or virtual machines).
 We model the processing resources offered by workers as a set of \emph{slots}.
 Jobs are compiled into elementary units of execution that we denote as \emph{tasks} and run sequentially on slots.
 Jobs consume input \emph{data} and produce output data.
 Some systems also store some \emph{state} within the distributed computing infrastructure: in this case, jobs may access (read and modify) the state during their execution.
 When present, state can be split (partitioned and replicated) across workers, such that each of them is responsible for a state \emph{portion}.

 In our model, data elements are immutable and are distributed through communication channels (dark gray arrows in \fig{model:functional} and \fig{model:jobs_lifecycle}) that we collectively refer to as the \emph{data bus}.
 Notice that the data bus also distributes \emph{jobs invocations}.
 Indeed, our model emphasizes the dual nature of invocations and data, which can both carry information and trigger jobs execution: invocations may transport data in the form of input parameters and return values, while the availability of new data may trigger the activation of jobs.
-Our model exploits this duality to capture heterogeneous approaches to activate jobs and to exchange data within the system.
+Our model exploits this duality to capture the heterogeneity in activating jobs and exchanging data of the systems we surveyed.

+Jobs invocations may be either \emph{synchronous}, if the driver program waits for jobs completion before making progress, or \emph{asynchronous}, if the driver program continues to execute after submitting the invocation.
+In both cases, invocations may return some result to the driver program, as indicated by the bidirectional arrows in \fig{model:functional}.
+In some systems, jobs also consume data from external \emph{sources} and produce data for external \emph{sinks}.
+We distinguish between \emph{passive} sources, which consist of static datasets that jobs can access during their execution (for instance, a distributed filesystem), and \emph{active} sources, which produce new data dynamically and may trigger job execution (for instance, a messaging system).